pianiemela/disa-tool/README.md

 Clone the repository.

 Set up the database.
 You can use a docker container to run the postgres database.
-Make a `docker-compose.yml` file as follows
+Make a `docker-compose.yml` file as follows:
 ```
 version: '3'